docsforadobe/javascript-tools-guide/8 - ExtendScript Tools and Features/extendscript-reflection-interface.rst

 ReflectionInfo object
 ---------------------
 This object contains information about a property, a method, or a method argument.
-You can access ReflectionInfo objects in a Reflection object’s properties and methods arrays, by name or index: obj = new String ("hi");
+You can access ReflectionInfo objects in a Reflection object's properties and methods arrays, by name or index: obj = new String ("hi");
 obj.reflect.methods[0];